 The entrance scenario has been designed to give strength to the reading of volumes and transparencies and to immediately involve and stimulate the guest with the WOW effect.

-The warmth of the interior atmosphere is mainly delegated to custom-designed and made-to-measure furnishings, made of blockwood stained iron and glass stained ash.
+The warmth of the interior atmosphere is mainly delegated to custom-designed and made-to-measure furnishings, made of iron-stained ash blockboard and glass.

 All openings, including the entrance door to the rooms, are full-height and enhanced by an innovative lighting project.